NLnetLabs/dnssec-ceremony-doc/CEREMONY.md

 Explanation: your witnesses need to understand what they are witnessing.
 While it may be infeasible to explain DNSSEC and cryptography to them in detail, they should at least know what materials they are supposed to inspect and how they can check these materials.
 For more information on what materials should be output, see the requirements and recommendations for the technical process below.

 ***WS6*** *- publish information about your public scrutiny process and the people involved.*
 Explanation: an important reason to have public scrutiny is accountability.
 It is therefore important to show publicly what process you apply and who your witnesses are.
 In case your witnesses come from stakeholders, you need to discuss with them what information will be disclosed about witnesses.
 In case you work with community representatives, the trust is vested in the fact that these people are selected by and known to the community.
 Therefore, the names and contact details for community representatives must be accessible to the community they represent.
+A well-known location on your website is, for example, a good location to publish this information.

 ### Technical process